 Yes, we will be happy to help you locate your property.
-Come to our office at Lehua St at pole #7 between the hours of 9am-3pm Monday through Friday.
-And I will either show you on a map how to find it or take you there myself.
+Come to our office at Lehua St at pole #7 between the hours of 10am-2pm Monday through Thursday.

 Do you know of anyone who has a D-9 tractor who I can call to clear a driveway or house site?